-I am assisted by my long-time collaborator Randy Petilos, who for his part acquires complementary books in medieval studies and poetry in translation.
+I am fortunate to work with senior editorial associate Sara Bakerman and assistant editor Randy Petilos, who acquires complementary books in medieval studies and poetry in translation.

 Associate editor David Olsen is my collaborator on the Phoenix Poets series.